 All of it!

 And the best part is I’ve already created these task cards for you!
 You can find task cards in all of our grammar lessons.
-We’ve also conveniently bundled our individual lessons into units, and year-long bundles, available for grades 3, 4 and 5, that include task cards for every lesson you teach.
-There is also a digital bundle available for third grade.
+We’ve also conveniently bundled our individual lessons into units, and year-long bundles, available for grades 3, 4, and 5, that include task cards for every lesson you teach.
+There are also digital bundles available for third and fourth grade.

 Do They Work with Distance Learning?

 Yes!
-You can can use task cards to teach grammar even if you are teaching online.
+You can use task cards to teach grammar even if you are teaching online.

-If you already have printed task cards you can use them during a whole class lesson in a variety of way.
+If you already have printed task cards you can use them during a whole class lesson in a variety of ways.

 Because task cards only have one question per card, they make it easy to practice concepts you just introduced.
 You can show one card on a shared screen and model how to select the correct answer.
 For instance, during a lesson on subject/verb agreement, you could have a student read the sentence with a missing noun and try it out with both the singular and plural choices before selecting the correct word.
 Then you could point out that since the verb has an “s” on the end, you know you need to select the singular noun.